top of page

 In the case of Teflon ideas, you have to accept it and let it go and take the hit to the test score, or the student needs to do a lot of homework and self-study and be really determined.
 The tutor can't really help at that point in 1 hour a week.
 Or at least, I could, but it isn't practical if there is any kind of timeline or expectation of more from our lessons.

 They've replaced old problems with new problems.
-The single most common example happens when students learn how to mentally work through something, and now they can get it right but it takes so much time and energy that they can't finish the test and/or they are mentally tired and start making careless mistakes on questions they wouldn't gotten right before.
+The single most common example happens when students learn how to mentally work through something, and now they can get it right but it takes so much time and energy that they can't finish the test and/or they are mentally tired and start making careless mistakes on questions they would've gotten right before.
 To rectify this, I would dispense situation-appropriate activities for homework to build those brain muscles and stamina, or develop a test-day time-management strategy with the student.
 It could take months or even a year to see improvement, but prognosis is good if we stay the course.

 Another way this plays out is that students can't correctly apply the new information, and they earnestly use it where it's not applicable, disregarding the common sense they once had.
 This is immaturity, part of a steep learning curve.
 The awareness on my part to notice it and address it with a talk about the bigger picture - and time and growth - is the fix.
 There's just no timeline for brain maturation, that's the hard part on this one.
 There's no telling when that flower will bloom.
 But if we keep providing the right circumstances, it will bloom in its time.